Michael Vigor

 Michael James Vigor (born 17 September 1990) is a Scottish-born Australian professional basketball player for the Willetton Tigers of the NBL1 West.
-He made his debut in the State Basketball League (SBL) for the Perth Redbacks in 2008 and in 2011 joined the Perth Wildcats of the National Basketball League (NBL) in 2011 as a development player.
-He won an NBL championship with the Wildcats in 2014 and sn SBL championship with the Redbacks in 2017.
+He made his debut in the State Basketball League (SBL) for the Perth Redbacks in 2008 and in 2011 joined the Perth Wildcats of the National Basketball League (NBL) as a development player.
+He won an NBL championship with the Wildcats in 2014 and an SBL championship with the Redbacks in 2017.
 He played in Europe between 2015 and 2020, and in 2018 he represented Scotland at the Commonwealth Games.

 Early life

 Vigor was born in Westhill, Scotland, to an English father and a Scottish mother.
 He lived there for the first five years of his life before being raised in Australia.
 Vigor attended Wesley College in Perth, Western Australia, where he played for the school's basketball team.
 He also played in the Western Australian Basketball League (WABL) for the Perth Redbacks as a junior.